Fragile X Clinic

-Geisinger’s Autism & Developmental Medicine Institute (ADMI) is pleased to offer a comprehensive package of services for people with fragile X syndrome and the families who love them.
-Geisinger is a member of the international Fragile X Clinical and Research Consortium, and our multidisciplinary team has extensive knowledge and experience with fragile X. ADMI’s leadership in the fields of neurodevelopmental pediatrics, genomic medicine, psychology, speech-language pathology, radiology, special education, and behavioral health allows us to offer unique and practical services for children and adults.
+Geisinger’s Autism & Developmental Medicine Institute (ADMI) is pleased to offer a comprehensive package of developmental services for people with fragile X syndrome and the families who love them.
+Geisinger is a member of the international Fragile X Clinical and Research Consortium, and our multidisciplinary team has extensive knowledge and experience with fragile X.

 - Fragile X syndrome is the most common inherited cause of intellectual disabilities.

 - The diagnosis is confirmed through genetic blood testing called fragile X DNA analysis.

 - Fragile X syndrome affects males and females of all ethnic and socioeconomic backgrounds.

 - People with fragile X syndrome may show a wide range of symptoms, including physical differences, intellectual disabilities and / or behavioral issues, such as attention deficits, anxiety, and autism.

 - Targeted pharmaceuticals, intervention strategies, and support services can maximize potential in children and adults with fragile X syndrome.

 - Family members of people with fragile X syndrome may be affected by a variety of gene-related symptoms, from infertility to neurological disorders.